samwanyua/Weather-App-with-.Net/README.md

 - Consume a third-party API (OpenWeatherMap) using `HttpClient`.
 - Deserialize complex JSON data into strongly-typed C# models.
 - Use Razor views to display dynamic weather data.
-- Document and iterate using AI prompts.
+- Document and iterate using AI prompts

 ---